vivekparasharr/vivekparasharr.github.io/_pages/Artificial Intelligence/2021-01-02-ml-overview-of-ml-techniques.md

 There are several types of machine learning, including supervised learning, unsupervised learning, and reinforcement learning.

-# Supervised learning involves training a model on labeled data, meaning that the desired output is already known.
+# Supervised learning
+It involves training a model on labeled data, meaning that the desired output is already known.

 ## Regression
 Regression is used to predict a continuous value, such as a number or a quantity.
 It is used to model the relationship between a dependent variable (the output) and one or more independent variables (the inputs).
 Regression is commonly used for tasks such as predicting stock prices, weather forecasting, or predicting sales figures.